Yord/shargs/README.md

 | `number(key, args, fields)`       | Assigns `types: ['number']`, `key` and `args` to `fields`. |
 | `string(key, args, fields)`       | Assigns `types: ['string']`, `key` and `args` to `fields`. |

-The `array` function describes arrays with a known length and known types, while the `command` function describes variable-length arrays.
+While the `array` function describes arrays with a known length and known types, the `command` function describes variable-length string arrays.
-The `opts` field is used to determine a `command`'s types.
+If a command has an `opts` field, the string array is treated as command-line arguments.

 ### Command-Line Parsers DSL